 F. The Residential Life staff facilitates posting on residence hall bulletin boards.
 Deliver 80 copies to Residential Life in the Witt Center seven or more days in advance of the event.
 Materials must advertise events for Trinity organizations or departments.
 Residential Life reserves the right to refuse posting of any materials.

-G. Coates University Center (CUC) staff facilitates posting on CUC bulletin boards.
-Deliver four copies to the CUC office.
+G. Coates Student Center (CSC) staff facilitates posting on CSC bulletin boards.
+Deliver four copies to the CSC office.
 Materials must pertain to Trinity organizations or departments.
 Materials will be date stamped and must be removed after 14 days.

 I. Those who post are urged to be considerate of the condition of the campus and the campus staff responsible for the condition of the campus.
 When in doubt, community members posting and promoting should consult staff in the Student Involvement office.
 No fliers of any size may be distributed in bulk fashion through Campus Mail.